michaelkoek/vue-receipt-component/README.md

 ```

 #### Show currency type name
-If you **don't** want the currency symbol set the option to false by adding the dynamic
+If you **don't** want the currency symbol, set the option to false by adding the dynamic
 property `:symbol="false"`:
 ```
 <receipts name="Your Receipt" currency="EUR" :symbol="false"></receipts>